safespring/web/content/blogg/2024/2024-03-container-projekt-onboarding.md

 - **Multi-Tenancy Made Easy**: Ensure secure and isolated multi-tenant environments with customizable network policies and resource quotas.
 - **OpenShift & Kubernetes Compatibility**: Designed for flexibility, Project Onboarding seamlessly integrates with both Kubernetes and OpenShift environments, supported by Helm and Kustomize for a smooth setup experience.

 Project Onboarding is more than just a tool; it's a new perspective on Kubernetes management, inviting you to rethink how namespaces are handled within your infrastructure.
-It's about enabling teams, enhancing security, and promoting efficiency through intelligent automation.
+It's about enabling teams, enhancing security and promoting efficiency through intelligent automation.

 ## Namespace configurations